 RESILIENCY.
 The home's ability to weather unforeseen challenges is predictable - it will fare well.
 The super-insulated airtight envelope means that during a storm with power outage, heat loss will be very slow - taking multiple days to drop to 60 degrees even with no heat source.
 During normal conditions reduced energy consumption plus energy production means shelter from the burden of utility costs.
 Any surplus production can power electric cars or other useful appliances.
 The building exceeds structural requirements for snow and wind loads, plus greatly exceeds standard construction for long term durability planning.

 CERTIFICATION.
 As a formal expression of their exceptional efforts around sustainability, the owners sought third party certification.
-The home is LEED Platinum certified by the USGBC and has received a REVEAL label from the International Living Future Institute.
+The home is LEED Platinum certified by the USGBC and has received Zero Energy Certification and a REVEAL label from the International Living Future Institute.

 SERVICES: GREEN ARCHITECTURE